CoderPush/Stepper/README.md

   - For Android users, make sure you have install Android Studio to create an Android emulator: https://developer.android.com/studio

+  - For running on web, make sure you follow the [Firebase setup](#firebase-setup) section (for web) to add **firebaseConfig** before running the application on web

-- Install VsCode (optional for Android user): https://code.visualstudio.com/download
+- Install VsCode (optional for running only on Android): https://code.visualstudio.com/download

 - Run command in your project terminal to fetch all dependencies: